"Let him who would enjoy a good future

 I'm no psychologist, but it's an interesting comparison.
 If you're an expert in this field, I'd love your comments.
 But whatever the reason, the above cancer statistic is a serious reality check.

-I really like health statistics for one very good reason in that they offer us a glimpse into what our potential future may be.
+I really like health statistics for one very good reason: they offer us a glimpse into what our potential future may be.

 And we can either use that information to shape what we are doing now to